-Research tells us something many mothers already know, that when children are involved in growing, preparing and cooking their own food they are more likely to eat it.
+Research tells us something many parents may already know, that when children are involved in growing, preparing and cooking their food, they are more likely to eat it.

 Kids that grow greens, eat greens.

-Growing your own food with your child/ren is an extremely rewarding and satisfying activity.
-Gardening together strengthens the bond between you and your child as well as your connection to our beautiful Earth.
-You might be pleasantly surprised to find your little one munching on some snow peas or cherry tomatoes.
+Growing food with child/ren is an enriching and satisfying activity.
+Gardening together strengthens the bond between family members and often to beautiful Mama Earth.

 Teach your child to love and appreciate nature through gardening.

-Now let’s have a quick chat about sugar.
-Eating too much sugar can lead to all sorts of problems in later life such as obesity, diabetes and cardiovascular disease.
-However, did you know that sugar also lowers your immune system?
-So every time our children are eating sugar, their immune systems are getting affected which makes them more prone to catching colds and other common infections.
+Sugar: Overeating sugar can lead to all sorts of problems in later life, such as obesity, diabetes and cardiovascular disease.
+Sugar also lowers the immune system.
+So every time a small child is eating sugar, the immune system is affected, making the child more prone to catching colds and other common infections.

-All sugary foods can be “sometimes foods”, thats why we call them “treats” as they should be consumed only sometimes.
-In my experience reducing the amount of sugar intake encourages children to start eating more vegetables as their tastebuds become more sensitive to the natural sweetness in vegetables.
+Reducing the amount of sugar intake encourages children to start eating more vegetables as their tastebuds become more sensitive to the natural sweetness in vegetables.
+Sugary foods should be “sometimes foods”, that’s why we call them “treats”.

 If possible avoid giving children any sugar until the age of three.

 Let’s not forget the importance of protein.
 Protein is crucial for a child’s physical, mental and emotional development.
 Without it, children’s growth can become stunted and experience learning difficulties.
-Now I’m not going to say start eating meat but if you are vegetarian or vegan it does require extra planning and cooking to make sure your child is eating the recommended daily intake or protein.
-My son is vegetarian by choice and we are constantly coming up with new ideas.
+If you are vegetarian or vegan, it requires extra planning and cooking to ensure your child is eating the recommended daily intake of protein.
+My son is vegetarian by choice, and we are constantly coming up with new ideas.
 There are many great cookbooks out there to help plan meals.

-Growing your own vegetables also means you have fresh organic produce to pick for your child’s lunchbox.
-Child fun foods include growing snow peas, green peas, cherry tomatoes, cucumbers, carrots, lettuce and so much more, which can all be use as an easy and healthy lunch snack.
-In Pete Evans lunchbox book, he suggests a simple formula to prepare a healthy lunchbox that will help our kids thrive at school.
+Growing vegetables also means fresh organic produce to pick for the lunchbox.
+Child fun foods include snow peas, green peas, cherry tomatoes, cucumbers, carrots, lettuce, and baby corn.
+They can be easy and healthy lunch snacks.
+Follow this simple formula.

-Simple lunchbox formula = one serve of season fruit + raw or cooked season vegetable + serve of protein and fat
+Lunch box formula = one serve of season fruit + raw or cooked season vegetable + serve of protein and fat.